How to become a Landscaping Estimator

 By providing accurate estimates, they play a crucial role in ensuring that the landscaping business operates efficiently and profitably.
 They will also help prevent unexpected expenses.
 Essentially, they bridge the gap between the client’s vision and the business’s execution plan.

-Estimators need to analyse data, budgets, and project details efficiently so need good analytical skills.
+Estimators need to analyse data, budgets, and project details efficiently, so they need good analytical skills.
 They will also need good technical knowledge of the landscaping sector and be familiar with construction methods, materials, or manufacturing processes.
 Strong numeracy skills will help with calculations, measurements, and cost evaluations.
-Finally, precision is critical when determining costs and forecasting budgets so you will need to have a good attention to detail.
+Finally, precision is critical when determining costs and forecasting budgets, so you will need to have a good attention to detail.

 Hands-on experience in relevant fields, such as construction, architecture, or engineering, is often valued by employers.
-Starting in a junior role like an assistant estimator can help to provide the necessary exposure and experience.
+Starting in a junior role, like an assistant estimator, can help provide the necessary exposure and experience.

 Many estimators have a degree or diploma in fields such as construction management, engineering, quantity surveying, or business.
 They may also have completed specialised training courses in cost estimating and project management to further their job opportunities.